88simon/solscan_hotkey/README.md

    - Each exclusion is added to the URL parameter: `&to_address=!Addr1,!Addr2,!Addr3`
    - The transaction list updates to hide those addresses

-4. **The exclusion list resets** when you open a new main address with F14
-   - Exclusions are specific to analyzing one wallet at a time
+4. **NEW: Per-tab exclusion persistence**
+   - Exclusions are stored in the browser URL, not in the script
-   - Opening a different wallet clears the previous exclusion list
+   - Each browser tab maintains its own exclusion list independently
+   - Switch between tabs freely - exclusions persist per tab
+   - Reload a tab manually - exclusions remain (they're in the URL)
+   - F13 reads existing exclusions from the URL and appends new ones

 **Example workflow:**